kubeflow/website/content/en/docs/components/pipelines/sdk/v2/v2-compatibility.md

 +++
-title = "Introducing Pipelines SDK v2"
-description = "Overview of how to get started with Pipelines SDK v2" weight = 10
+title = "Introducing Kubeflow Pipelines SDK v2" description = "Overview of how to get started with Kubeflow Pipelines SDK v2" weight = 10
 +++

 The Kubeflow Pipelines SDK provides a set of Python packages that you can use to specify and run your machine learning (ML) workflow as a pipeline.
 Version 2 of the SDK adds support for tracking pipeline runs and artifacts using ML Metadata.
 Starting with Kubeflow Pipelines 1.6, you can build and run pipelines in v2 compatibility mode.

-Pipelines SDK v2 compatibility mode lets you use the new pipeline semantics and gain the benefits of logging your metadata to ML Metadata.
+Kubeflow Pipelines SDK v2 compatibility mode lets you use the new pipeline semantics and gain the benefits of logging your metadata to ML Metadata.
 You can use ML Metadata to help answer questions about the lineage of your pipeline’s artifacts.

 To learn more about the work towards Kubeflow Pipelines v2, read the design documents for [Kubeflow Pipelines v2](http://bit.ly/kfp-v2) and [Kubeflow Pipelines v2 compatible mode](http://bit.ly/kfp-v2-compatible), or join the Kubeflow Pipelines community.